Which city is cheaper, Edinburgh or Istanbul?

 Students come from all over to stay in Edinburgh.
 This multicultural city is popular with international students because of its excellent research and academic centers as well as its unique history.

-Public transit in Istanbul is top-notch.
+The thorough and effecient public transit system of Istanbul can take you anywhere.
 It has a comprehensive and diverse public transit system that includes buses, trams, minibuses, ferries, funicular, and more.

-Edinburgh has some public transit options.
+You'll find some public transit in Edinburgh, but it may not be enough to take you everywhere.
 Buses are the best way to get into town from the outer edges if you don't have a car.

 People visit Istanbul because there is so much to do.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 The beautiful city of Edinburgh offers theater and nightlife.
 Exploring the old town is a popular activity.
-With all of its activities, you can easily fill one day here.
+With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 People visit Istanbul because there is so much to do.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.